top of page

 Undergarments

-Shirt, enlistedmens or officers
+Shirt, Enlisted or Officer

 13316805_1046606745393327_77445569800724

-Lonergan would grieve the rest of his life over Hale's death, both were members of the small group known as the 'Filthy 13' in the 506th PIR
+Lonergan would grieve the rest of his life over Hale's death.
+Both were members of the small group known as the 'Filthy 13' in the 506th PIR.

 belt.jpg

-Shown right are four original pairs of suspenders, top is the early style pair that was issued with the M42.
-I don't think I know of a company that makes these.
-The second from top is by far the easiest style to find for sale, QMi or ATF sells these.
-The other two are rather ugly, but both original, if you want something different in your appearance, then this could be a simply option... provided you can find them of course!
+Shown at right are four pairs of original suspenders.
+Top is the early style that was issued with the M42.
+I don't know of any supplier that makes these.
+The second from top is by far the easiest style to find for sale, At The Front

 trouser-suspenders.jpeg